zachvalenta/notes-sw/za/git.md

 ## 进步

+* need way to toggle git diff away from delta for copying plaintext 🗄️ `bin/gco`
+> or can delta itself provide a toggle?
 * backup to Codeberg https://github.com/AkashRajpurohit/git-sync
 * autogit https://github.com/zackproser/automations
 * What might be the cause of autocompletions around Git just stopping working?